All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Each question is scored between 0 and 4 with the highest score being 40.

-The higher an individual scores on the AUDIT, the higher their alcohol dependence.
+The higher an individual scores on the AUDIT, the higher their alcohol psychological or physical dependence.

 The questions of the AUDIT concern your alcohol intake, your overall dependency, as well as your understanding of the consequences of alcohol consumption.

 The 10 questions are:

 Another way of screening the severity of your addiction is viia the CAGE questionnaire.

 An intervention involves a facilitated attempt to confront an individual about their substance use.

 It is typically held by family and friends alongside the help of a professional interventionist.